IBM/flow-compiler/flowc/README.md

 - **BASE_IMAGE** the name of the default runtime for the containerized applications, defaults to `redhat-ubi8`.
 Other available runtimes are `alpine-3.13` and `ubuntu-20.04`.
 - **GRPC_INCS** and **GRPC_LIBS** compile and link flags for the grpc libraries.
 The defaults are obtained with `pkg-config`

-## Continue to
+# Continue To

--[Designing a flow](FLOW.md).
-How to define the application flow and compile it into a running service.
+-How to define the application [flow](FLOW.md) and compile it into a service.
 -How to build a **Docker** image with the flow [application].